DDeAlmeida/StakeWars/StakeWars.md

 ```
 * Install Near CLI

-Once NodeJs and NPM are installed you can now install NEAR-Cli.
+Once NodeJs and NPM are installed you can now install NEAR-Cli RS.

 Unless you are logged in as root, which is not recommended you will need to use `sudo` to install NEAR-Cli so that the near binary to /usr/local/bin
 ```
-sudo npm install -g near-cli
+cargo install near-cli-rs
 ```